aatbip/dss/README.md

          len: 5
 ```

 In the example above, we can see that `dss_newb` is capable of storing binary.
-We also saw the output of `dss_len` to be `5` which is the total bytes stored
+Notice the output of `dss_len` to be `5` which is the total bytes stored
 in the buffer including the null terminator.

 ## Concatenating the `dss` buffer